Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: The theoretical model

 \section{The theoretical model}

 In this phenomenological model, we start by using the Sheth-Tormen halo mass function \citep[HMF;][]{sheth-tormen1999} at $z \sim 5-20$ in steps of $\Delta z =1$.
-We account for the fact that the gas content of low-mass halos in ionized regions can be suppressed as a result of the heating ultra-violet background (UVB) generated during the process of reionization \citep[e.g.][]{sobacchi2013b, hutter2021}.
-In this case, the gas mass ($M_g$) of low-mass halos is depressed below the ``standard" cosmological baryon-to-dark matter ratio such that \citep[e.g.][]{sobacchi2013b} \be M_g = \bigg(\frac{\Omega_b}{\Omega_m}\bigg)~2^{- M_{\rm c} / M_h}~M_h. \ee Here, $M_h$ is the halo mass and $M_{\rm c}$ is a ``critical" halo mass which contains half of the cosmological baryon-to-dark matter ratio.
+In principle, any halo can have a maximum gas mass ($M_g$) that is given by the cosmological baryon-to-dark matter ratio such that $M_g = (\Omega_b/\Omega_m)M_h$ where $M_h$ is the halo mass.
+However, the gas content of low-mass halos in ionized regions can be suppressed as a result of the heating ultra-violet background (UVB) generated during the process of reionization \citep[e.g.][]{sobacchi2013b, hutter2021} such that \citep[e.g.][]{sobacchi2013b} \be M_g = \bigg(\frac{\Omega_b}{\Omega_m}\bigg)~2^{- M_{\rm c} / M_h}~M_h. \ee Here, $M_{\rm c}$ is a ``critical" halo mass which contains half of the cosmological baryon-to-dark matter ratio.
 We use a redshift-independent value of $M_{\rm c} = 10^{10}\msun$ in this work; we caution that this characteristic mass is degenerate with the volume filling fraction of ionized hydrogen in terms of its impact on the gas content of low-mass galaxies \citep[e.g.][]{choudhury2019}.
 A fraction of this total gas mass is assumed to form stars instantaneously with an efficiency $f_*$.
 We note that, in principle, only cold gas should be involved in the process of star formation; we assume our understanding of this fraction to be absorbed in $f_*$.
 This ``newly" formed stellar mass can be expressed as $M_* = f_* M_g$.
 In the spirit of maintaining simplicity, we assume every new stellar population has a fixed metallicity of $0.05 \Zsun$ and an age of $2 \, \myr$.
 Using these parameters (and our chosen IMF) with the population synthesis code { STARBURST99}, the specific intrinsic UV luminosity at $\lambda = 1500$\,\AA~ produced by this newly-formed stellar mass can be expressed as

 This UV luminosity can be used to infer an associated {\it total star formation rate} ($\psi$) as $ L_{\rm 1500} = \psi \kappa^{-1}$.
 To be able to compare with recent ALMA results \citep[e.g.][]{ferrara2022a}, we assume a standard fixed value of $\kappa = 4.45 \times 10^{-29}~ {\rm \msun~ yr^{-1}~ erg^{-1}~ s ~Hz}$.